-We are pleased to inform you that Intrexon Corporation's board of directors has approved a plan to pursue a distribution (the "Distribution") of an aggregate of shares of common stock of AquaBounty Technologies, Inc. ("AquaBounty").
-The shares of AquaBounty will be distributed as a dividend to our shareholders on or about , (the "Distribution Date").
+We are pleased to inform you that Intrexon Corporation's board of directors has approved a plan to pursue a distribution (the "Distribution") of an aggregate of 53,296,710 shares of common stock of AquaBounty Technologies, Inc. ("AquaBounty").
+The shares of AquaBounty will be distributed as a dividend to our shareholders on or about January 18, 2017 (the "Distribution Date").

-The Distribution will occur by way of a pro rata dividend on shares of Intrexon common stock outstanding at the close of business (i.e., [5]:00 PM, New York City time) on (the "Record Date").
-On the Distribution Date, each of Intrexon's shareholders who held shares on the Record Date will receive shares of AquaBounty common stock for every shares of Intrexon's common stock that the shareholder holds.
+The Distribution will occur by way of a pro rata dividend on shares of Intrexon common stock outstanding at the close of business (i.e., 5:00 PM, New York City time) on January 9, 2017 (the "Record Date").
+On the Distribution Date, each of Intrexon's shareholders who held shares on the Record Date will receive a fraction of a share of AquaBounty common stock for every share of Intrexon's common stock that the shareholder holds.
 The number of shares of AquaBounty common stock that you will be entitled to receive will be calculated by dividing the total number of shares of AquaBounty common stock to be distributed by the total number of shares of Intrexon common stock outstanding at the close of business on the Record Date, multiplied by the total number of shares of Intrexon common stock you hold at the close of business on the Record Date.
 The shares of AquaBounty common stock will be issued in book-entry form only and fractional shares will not be issued in the Distribution.
 Shareholders will instead receive an amount in cash for such fractional interest.